 In the end, it’s not your choice and you can’t know how they will react for sure.
 The time might not be right and they may not be ready yet.
 The last thing you should do is to use force.
 If they are not there yet, continue to support them.
 Allow them to reach the decision on their own.

 If you have had this important conversation and you need help, we are here to help.
-Call (510) 497 4174 today.
+Call (510) 497 4174 today to schedule your free psychotherapy consultation.